Join us for a Summer School on environmental and computational neuroscience!

 Speakers:

-• Dr. Johanna Bayer, Donders Centre for Cognitive Neuroimaging, Donders Institute for Brain, Cognition and Behaviour, Radboud University Medical Centre, Nijmegen, The Netherlands
+• Prof. Andre Marquand, Principal investigator at Donders Centre for Cognitive Neuroimaging, Principal investigator at Donders Institute for Brain, Cognition and Behaviour, Radboud University Medical Centre, Nijmegen, The Netherlands

 • Dr. Marcel Jentsch, Berlin Institute of Health, Charité Universitätsmedizin, Berlin, Germany